 If your license expires, you can still renew it for up to one year after the expiration date, but it is against the law to drive with an expired license.
 If your license has been expired for over one year, you will have to reapply in-person at an Illinois Secretary of State field office.

-Suspended drivers licenses in Illinois have specific requirements which you must fulfill before you can reactivate your license.
-For example, a suspended license holder may be required to provide proof of completion of an alcohol or drug treatment program after getting a DUI or DWI citation before the license can be reinstated.
+Suspended drivers licenses in Illinois have specific renewal requirements that must be fulfilled before you can reactivate your license.
+For example, a suspended license holder may be required to provide proof of completion of an alcohol or drug treatment program after getting a DUI or DWI citation before their license can be reinstated.

 Revoked licenses require the license holder to appear for a hearing at the SOS office before the license can be reinstated.
 As long as you can prove you met the requirements for reinstatement your license should be active again and you can renew it like normal.

 Fees for Driver’s License Renewal in Illinois